meldridge/meldridge.github.io/posts/_posts/2018-08-23-Security-is-always-a-trade-off.md

 The problem with the physical notebook solution is that it's inconvenient: every time I need to log into a service, I need to get my notebook out of the drawer, and I can't copy-paste.
 If I need to log into something while I'm away from home, I need to bring the notebook with me.
 Very quickly, I'll end up sliding down that spectrum by making compromises, because the solution was too much of a pain to use consistently.[^1]

-[^1]: Note that perception of 'convenience' will differ.
+[^1]: Remember that perception of 'convenience' will differ.
 For me, using a physical notebook for my passwords is incredibly inconvenient.
 For someone who isn't confident with technology or doesn't want to pay for a password manager, and who only logs into their accounts from their home desktop, it's a different equation.

 Again: overly inconvenient solutions tend to be self-correcting, to the detriment of security.